MultiObjectiveAlgorithms.jl: a Julia package for solving multi-objective optimization problems: Introduction

 At a high level, the algorithms in \MOA solve a sequence of subproblems that are variations of the following scalar-objective problem:

-where $\isvec{w}\in\mathbb{R}^o$ is a \textit{weighted-sum} vector that combines the vector-valued objective into a scalar objective, and the vector $\isvec{u}\in\mathbb{R}^o$ places an upper bound constraint on the objective values.
-By iteratively changing $\isvec{w}$ and $\isvec{u}$, algorithms can find a minimum complete set. {Some algorithms may add additional variables and constraints on $\isvec{x}$.}
+where $\isvec{u}\in\mathbb{R}^{p_0}$ is a \textit{weighted-sum} vector that combines the vector-valued objective into a scalar objective, and the vector $\isvec{v}\in\mathbb{R}^{p_0}$ places an upper bound constraint on the objective values.
+By iteratively changing $\isvec{u}$ and $\isvec{v}$, algorithms can find a minimum complete set.
+Some algorithms may add additional variables and constraints on $\isvec{x}$.

 \MOA is a meta-solver.
-In high-level Julia code it modifies the vectors $\isvec{w}$ and $\isvec{u}$, and it uses third-party solvers to solve the resulting single-objective subproblems.
-Because \MOA is built on JuMP, it can use a wide variety of commercial and open-source solvers to solve the single-objective subproblems, and it supports problem classes ranging from linear, to conic, semi-definite, and general nonlinear.
+In high-level Julia code it modifies the vectors $\isvec{u}$ and $\isvec{v}$, and it uses third-party solvers to solve the resulting single-objective subproblems.
+Because \MOA is built on JuMP, it can use a wide variety of commercial and open-source solvers to solve the single-objective subproblems, and it supports problem classes including linear, integer, conic, semi-definite, and general nonlinear.
 The solutions that \MOA returns, while subject to various theoretical guarantees, depend on the chosen algorithm and problem structure.

+As an example, consider the epsilon-constraint algorithm \citep{EpsilonConstraint}.
+Pseudo-code for solving the bi-objective case ($p_0 = 2$) of Problem~\eqref{eq:standard_form} is provided in Algorithm~\ref{alg:epsilon}.
+The function $SP$ means solve Problem~\eqref{eq:subproblem} and return the optimal objective value.
+The function \texttt{filter\_dominated} means remove all elements of the set $\mathcal{S}$ that are dominated by another element.
+The algorithm is controlled by a scalar parameter $\varepsilon > 0$.
+When the objective functions can take only discrete integer values and $\varepsilon = 1$, the algorithm is guaranteed to find a minimum complete set, otherwise, the solution is a representative set.